 The Spice Story: Why This Debate Matters

-You might be wondering why we’re diving into this spicy showdown.
+You might be wondering why we're diving into this spicy showdown.
 Well, it all comes down to flavor, health benefits, and authenticity.
-Whether you're a home baker, a professional chef, or someone who simply loves adding warmth to their dishes, understanding the difference between Saigon cinnamon and “regular” cinnamon is essential for maximizing flavor and getting the most out of your ingredients.
+Whether you're a home baker, a professional chef, or someone who simply loves adding warmth to their dishes, understanding the difference between Saigon cinnamon and Ceylon cinnamon is essential for maximizing flavor and getting the most out of your ingredients.
+Important clarification: what most people call "regular cinnamon" is typically cassia cinnamon (which includes Saigon), but true "regular" cinnamon is actually Ceylon cinnamon from Sri Lanka.

 What Is Saigon Cinnamon?